MIC-DKFZ/semantic_segmentation/config/Readme.md

 ### _target_: should point to your model class or a getter function which returns your model
 ### afterwards you can handle your custom input arguments which are used to initialize the model
 model:
-   _target_: models.my_model.get_model     #if you want to use a getter function to load weights or initialize you model
+   _target_: models.my_model.get_model     # if you want to use a getter function to load weights
+                                           # or initialize you model
-   #_target_: models.my_model.Model        #if you want to load the Model directly
+   #_target_: models.my_model.Model        # if you want to load the Model directly
-   num_classes:  ${DATASET.NUM_CLASSES}    # Example arguments, for example the number of classes
+   num_classes:  ${DATASET.NUM_CLASSES}    # example arguments, for example the number of classes
    pretrained: ${MODEL.PRETRAINED}         # of if pretrained weights should be used
    arg1: ...
 ### MODEL IS USED TO STORE INFORMATION WHICH ARE NEEDED FOR YOUR MODEL
 MODEL:
   #REQUIRED MODEL ARGUMENTS
-  NAME: MyModel            #Name of the model is needed for logging
+  NAME: MyModel            # Name of the model is needed for logging
   #YOUR ARGUMENTS, FOR EXAMPLE SOMETHINNK LIKE THAT
-  PRETRAINED: True         # you could want a parameter to indicate if pretrained weights should be used or not
+  PRETRAINED: True         # e.g. a parameter to indicate if pretrained weights should be used
   PRETRAINED_WEIGHTS: /pretrained/weights.pth  # give the path to the weights
 ````